These pages do not apply outside Great Britain.

 A solicitor worked partly in Britain but mostly in Tanzania.
 She claimed sex and pregnancy discrimination under Equality Act 2010.
 On the facts, there was held to be sufficient connection with Great Britain.
 The Equality Act applied.

-Under the basic test, UK employment law should apply if the work is done in the UK.
 Where the worker moves around, such as an airline pilot, UK law should apply if s/he is based in the UK.

 Even where the work is done wholly abroad, there will be exceptional cases where the connection with Great Britain is stronger than with the country of work, so that British employment law applies, for example: